- Name: Alexander Schmidt

 - Visual impairment: colour vision deficiency

 Alexander lives in Dresden, the capital of Saxony, in Germany.
 Most of his relatives live near the city and he sees them often.
 His younger brother has left Dresden and is now working in the Frankfurt area.
 His fiancée is from the Stuttgart area but feels quite at home since the Saxon mountains are not far from the city.
 Alex graduated from university with an MBA; he focused on math and macroeconomics.
 He quickly got a job at the Deutsche Bank in Dresden.
 Alex has minor vision problems; he cannot distinguish red and green colours, like 10% of the male population.
-Some people confuse this condition with achromatopsia (full colour blindness), which is actually very rare.
+Some people confuse this condition with achromatopsia (complete colour blindness), which is actually very rare.

 A day in the life of Alexander